Power of Attorney &

 The lasting power of attorney covers 2 areas:

-1. Lasting Power of Attorney for financial decisions.
+1. FINANCIAL: Lasting Power of Attorney for financial decisions.
 A Lasting Power of Attorney for finances allows the Attorney to make decisions on your behalf.
 These may include paying your bills, purchase, or sale of property, managing investments.
 If you have a lasting power of attorney for your finances, the attorney should have separate accounts and receipted information

-2. Lasting Power of Attorney for health and welfare decisions.
+2. HEALTH: Lasting Power of Attorney for health and welfare decisions.
 A Lasting Power of Attorney for health and welfare allows the Attorney to make decisions on your behalf.
 These may include your care needs, whether this be going into a Residential/Nursing Home, receiving care in your own home, medication, nutrition.
 When the Power of Attorney is made you can restrict some of the decisions your attorney is able to make on your behalf.
 This may include decisions regarding your end-of-life plan.

 Enduring Power of Attorney (EPA)